How to Navigate Online Classes

-- Tutoring: Learn about all the tutoring resources.
-Most of them moved remotely! https://flamestutoring.uic.edu/
+- Tutoring: Learn about all the tutoring resources. https://flamestutoring.uic.edu/

 - Sense of Belonging: UIC academic departments and the Cultural Centers have FUN virtual programs for you to gain and experience cultural identity! http://www.uic.edu/life-at-uic/campus-resources

 - Wellness: (Your guide to lifestyle and academic success) Keep an eye out for fun videos and texts on our website to help promote holistic wellbeing! https://wellnesscenter.uic.edu/

 Fun Youtube Videos on Navigating COVID-19 E-world: (Our top picks) Heading link

 Check out our top picks on youtube videos!